mhasanmhasan/from-bash-to-go-part-ii/README.md

 		}
 		c.input = f
 		// NOTE: We are not closing the f and we take only the first
 		// argument.
-See count/3/count.go for how to fix both
+See count/3/count.go for how to fix both these
 		// shortcomings.
 		return nil
 	}